Resident and Management Communication Responsibilities

 A University of Minnesota student and her/his family may live at CSCC so long as s/he meets one of the following eligibility requirements:

-- Professionals in Training (Law, Dental, Medical schools, etc., see application for eligible academic codes)
+- Post-Doctoral Students, Professionals in Training (e.g. Law, Dental, Medical, etc. schools), Dental and Medical Residencies or the like (see CSCC online application for eligible academic job codes)

 Visiting Scholars and Post-Doctoral Research Associates are NOT academically eligible to live at CSCC.